NeilJustice/ZenUnitAndMetalMock/README.md

 Test Filtration Options:

 -run=<TestClassNameA>[.TestNameA][,TestClassNameB[.TestNameB],...]
-   Run only specified case-insensitive test class names and test names.
+   Run only specified case-insensitive test classes and/or tests.
-   Add a '*' character at the end of the test class name filter or test name filter to specify name-ends-with filtration.
 -failfast
    Immediately exit with exit code 1 if a test fails.